slevomat/coding-standard/README.md

 * `fixable`: the sniff is fixable by default, however in strict code it makes sense to forbid this weakly typed form of ternary altogether, you can disable fixability with this option.

+#### SlevomatCodingStandard.ControlStructures.RequireMultiLineTernaryOperator 🔧

+Ternary operator has to be reformatted to more lines when the line length exceeds the given limit.

+Sniff provides the following settings:

+* `lineLengthLimit` (defaults to `0`)

 #### SlevomatCodingStandard.ControlStructures.RequireShortTernaryOperator 🔧

 Requires short ternary operator `?:` when possible.